GerbilSoft/rom-properties/README.md

   * "No" indicates no database is currently available for this system.
   * Anything else indicates what types of images are available.
-  * For amiibo, "media" refers to the amiibo object, which may be a figurine, a card, or a plush.
+  * For amiibo, "media" refers to the amiibo object, which may be a figurine, a card, a plush, or a wooden block.
 * Windows executables may contain multiple icon sizes.
 Support for Windows icons will be added once support for multiple image sizes is added.
 * Sega 8-bit only supports ROM images with a "TMR SEGA" header.